-From the bush of Baradine to the corridors of Canberra, this is Craig Emerson’s story of triumph and courage over adversity.
+From the bush of Baradine to the corridors of Canberra, this is Craig Emerson’s story of triumph over adversity.

 In the mid-1960s, in the small town of Baradine in north-western New South Wales, the Emerson family was in continual crisis.
 The mother suffered from deep depression, and the father was exhausted by their constant fights.
 The two sons — Craig and Lance — were traumatised by their mother’s mental struggles and inexplicable outbursts of violence against them.